maxloh/maxloh/README.md

 ## Things I wanted to learn in the future 🤩

-- Go
+- Advanced React
-- Kotlin
+- Vue
 - Flutter and Dart
-- Vue
+- Server side development with Go/Kotlin